/

 Global Distribution & The "Sky" Problem

 One of the biggest hurdles for Warner Bros.
 Discovery is the United Kingdom.
-While Max is available in Latin America and parts of Europe, the UK creates a specific headache due to a long-standing exclusivity deal with Sky (Comcast).
+While HBO Max is available in Latin America and parts of Europe, the UK creates a specific headache due to a long-standing exclusivity deal with Sky (Comcast).

 The Missing Scenes: Why "Faithful" Matters